sauxpa/starter-academic/content/post/astro_1/index.md

 ## What's next?
 Next time, we will talk about the flight time for the true Astro distribution, rather than under the Gaussian approximation.
-Closed-form expression of $\tau_{\alpha}$ are not available in this case, so simulations will prove handy.
+Deriving a closed-form expression for the distribution of $\tau_{\alpha}$ is more intricate, so simulations will prove handy.

 ## License